 - Absorb some culture

 When you step outside the ICC you are immediately faced with the famous canal system and endless bars of Brindleyplace.
 However, within a few minutes' walk you'll reach the Ikon gallery, a must-see contemporary art venue.
 Unbelievably, its free to attend.
 The café is also one of the more peaceful places to eat nearby too.

 - Catch up over a glass of wine

 Whilst I don't recommend doing anything that will affect your concentration at the conference the next day there is a decent nightlife scene in Birmingham.
 The Brindley Place and Mailbox bars are walking distance from the ICC and perfect for catching up with old colleagues.
 Broad Street stays open all night, but can be a little cheesy.
 I'd recommend heading to the Jam House or Church in the Jewellery Quarter if you're not quite ready to go to bed.

 Of course, The hottest ticket in Birmingham between the 12th and 14th June is without doubt the Airmic conference!
 With speakers including Andrew Marr, training workshops on the most pressing risk and insurance issues and over 1600 risk professionals to network with, Airmic members will find everything they need for their professional and technical development.

-Georgina Oakes is research and development manager at Airmic.
+Georgina Wainwright is research and development manager at Airmic, and a proud Brummie.